Rothy's New ECO handbags: From Ocean Plastic to Instant Classic

 Until this week, Rothy’s was an iconic shoe brand known for trendy women’s shoes including styles like sneakers, loafers, slip-on sneakers, ballet flats and pointed flats.
 Among the shoe brand's celebrity fans is Meghan Markle, the Duchess of Sussex, who wore Rothy’s comfortable eco-friendly shoes on her feet during a trip to Australia in 2018 and to Africa in late September 2019 with her love, Prince Harry.

-All of Rothy's comfortable shoes are crafted from environmentally friendly materials by using a knitting process coming from knitting machines in which the single continuous yarn is derived from recycled plastic water bottles.
-This week, Rothy’s announced that they are launching a new product category and creating another sustainable staple product, their first-ever handbag collection.
+All of Rothy's women's flats are crafted from environmentally friendly materials by using a knitting process coming from knitting machines in which the single continuous yarn is derived from recycled plastic water bottles and marine plastic.
+This week, Rothy’s announced that they are launching a new product category and creating another sustainable staple product, their first-ever handbag collection: Rothy's handbags.

-Rothy’s have just unearthed (pun intended) a collection of handbags and accessories made from recycled plastic that was, literally, fished out of the ocean.
-The handbags are made from the same knitting process, but the yarn for these bags are a blend of its post-consumer plastic water bottle yarn and recycled plastic collected within 30 miles of coastlines.
+Rothy’s has just unearthed (pun intended) a collection of handbags and accessories made from recycled plastic that was, quite literally, fished out of the ocean.
+In terms of handbag manufacturing, the Rothy's handbags are made from the same knit material and knitting process as Rothy's footwear.
+However, the knit fabric for these bags are a blend of its post-consumer single-use plastic water recycled bottle yarn and recycled plastic collected within 30 miles of coastlines.
 The plastic is then recycled similar to other plastic products with the only difference being that the plastic extracted from the seawater in the ocean weakens the plastic and gives it the ability to be used as the materials for these trendy and first-ever sustainable and environmentally friendly handbag collection.

 Below, check out the Rothy's new handbag and accessory line which features five stylish silhouettes below!